The great marketing advice today is that “you must build your list.”

 Here’s the case for email.
 Let’s say it’s the year 2006 and you have a massive fan base on the social media network MySpace.
 Every time you promote a new product on there you make hundreds of thousands of dollars.

-A few years later, Facebook came along and you hear crickets on MySpace.
-You promote a new product and you barely make enough money to feed yourself.
+A few years later, Facebook came along, and now you hear crickets on MySpace.
+You promote a new product, and you barely make enough money to feed yourself.
 Now you wish you had the email address of every one of your fans.
 They’re not checking your MySpace page anymore.
 And without their email address, you have no way of contacting your fans directly.